scottpetrovic/krita-toolbox/toolkitdocker/README.md

 Click or drag onto the subtool to select.
 Right click to be amazed with options.

+## Uninstall
+Go to the main menu Settings > Manage Resources.
+Click "Open Resources folder".
+Go inside the pykrita folder.
+Then delete the "toolkitdocker" folder and the toolkitdocker.desktop file.

 ## Feedback
 I'm @scottyp on Krita Artists (https://krita-artists.org/).
 Feel free to create a PR on this repository.